 A part of Amazon’s massive AWS (Amazon Web Services) platform, CloudFront is one of the best at what it does.
 Although, it can get significantly more expensive than many of the other services mentioned on the list if you want all the bells and whistles.
 The service can deliver any type of web content, be it dynamic, static or streaming.
 CloudFront also offers a great GUI on its management console that allows users to add custom SSL and provides wildcard cName support.
 One of the best features of the service is its dynamic scaling that allows it to automatically allocate more hardware resources to take care of spikes in web-traffic without any intervention on the part of the user, making it one of the most effective protections against DDoS attacks.

 While Amazon CloudFront is widely regarded as one of the best and most reliable CDN service providers there is, there are a few issues that users need to keep in mind.
 First off, some of the settings are a bit over-simplified, so as a sysadmin, you’ll need to artificially trigger Stackoverflow just to figure out simple details like how long objects linger before being ejected.
 Overall, CloudFront may not be a perfect CDN solution, but it is, very definitely, one of the best Cloudflare alternatives there is right now.

 Visit Website (Free Tier, Pricing for premium tiers depends on region and volume)

-Stackpath is built on top of the open source MaxCDN platform that was acquired by the company last year.
-It’s content delivery service comes with an integrated web application firewall and a fully-documented API.
+Stackpath is built on top of the open source MaxCDN platform that was acquired by the company back in 2016.
+Its content delivery service comes with an integrated web application firewall and a fully-documented API.
 The service comes with instant configuration updates, instant purging, real-time analytics and origin shield.
-One of the most remarkable things about StackPath’s services is its pricing strategy that’s both simple and affordable, raging from just $20 per month to enterprise plans that you can get the price for by contacting their sales department.
+One of the most remarkable things about StackPath’s services is its pricing strategy that’s both simple and affordable, raging from just $15 per month to enterprise plans that you can get the price for by contacting their sales department.
 All plans come with SSL, WAF and DDoS protection.